micmejia/bible-dump/AMPC/Matthew/Matt 22.md

-These two commandments [^f]sum up _and_ upon them depend all the Law and the Prophets.
+These two commandments sum up _and_ upon them depend all the Law and the Prophets.